 Relying On Assumptions in Your Complaint May Subject You to An Exceptional Case Finding and Award Of Attorneys’ Fees

 In M-I Drilling Fluids UK Ltd. v.
-Dynamic Air Inc., Chief Judge Tunheim adopted the Report and Recommendation of Magistrate Judge Bowbeer, finding the case to be exceptional and awarding attorneys’ fees against Plaintiff M-I. The case has its own unique facts, which are summarized below, but serves as a warning that Minnesota judges are scrutinizing the adequacy of a plaintiff’s pre-suit investigation and will base an exceptional case finding on their determination that a plaintiff did not properly vet the basis for its allegations.
+Dynamic Air Inc., Chief Judge Tunheim recently adopted the Report and Recommendation of Magistrate Judge Bowbeer, finding the case to be exceptional and awarding attorneys’ fees against Plaintiff M-I. The case has its own unique facts, which are summarized below, but serves as a warning that Minnesota judges are scrutinizing the adequacy of a plaintiff’s pre-suit investigation and will base an exceptional case finding on their determination that a plaintiff did not properly vet the basis for its allegations.

 In 2013, M-I initially sued Defendant Dynamic Air Inc. (DAI) and Dynamic Air Limitada (Limitada) for patent infringement based on systems installed by Limitada in Brazil.
 DAI, a Minnesota corporation, owns 51 percent of Limitada, which is a Brazilian company.
 At that time, M-I alleged that Limitada was the alter ego of DAI and the Court should pierce the corporate veil to find liability on DAI’s part.
 The Court declined to do so and dismissed M-I’s infringement claims against DAI because “[o]n its face, the Complaint fails to plausibly identify conduct by [DAI] that has allegedly infringed the patents in suit.”

 In 2014, M-I sued DAI a second time, this time asserting 16 detailed allegations of direct, induced or contributory infringement of M-I’s patents by DAI.
 Later, it was revealed that the 16 detailed allegations were based only on the four pieces of evidence below that M-I found during its pre-suit investigation: